sorah-rbpkg/rubygems-integration/README.markdown

 # Disabling rubygems-integration

-Even though rubygems-integration is insanely useful, there might be some cases where you want to disable it.
+Even though rubygems-integration is insanely useful, there might be some cases where you might want to disable it.
 To do that, export a environment variable named `DEBIAN_DISABLE_RUBYGEMS_INTEGRATION`.
 Only the presence of this variable matters, its value is completely ignored.

 # Copyright

-Copyright © 2012-2019 Antonio Terceiro <terceiro@debian.org>
+Copyright © 2012-2014 Antonio Terceiro <terceiro@debian.org>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in